gwdg/pub-2025-ksi-evaluation/Readme.md

 ```
 > `-D` to do not daemonize and `-p` to set port.

+The IP address of the second compute node must be set in the [main.sh](src2/benchmark/main.sh) script under TEST_SERVER.

 ## Getting Started
 This repository contains a script [main.sh](src2/benchmark/main.sh).